KalebKE/ME7Tuner/README.md

 # Closed Loop KFKHFM

 After performing a few Closed Loop MLHFM corrections, you may notice MLHFM starting to become 'bumpy' or 'not smooth' (for lack of a better term).
-This is due to non-linearities in the intake tract where, for a given engine load, the velocity of the intake air is causing the MAF to read different values.
-KFKHFM exists to compensate for these non-linearities.
+This can be due to non-linearities in the intake tract where, for a given engine load, the velocity of the intake air is causing the MAF to read different values.
+If smoothing MLHFM can't get the 'bumpiness' to go away you can use KFKHFM to compensate for these non-linearities at specific loads and RPMs.

+* Note that reducing the MAF housing diameter can help with reducing non-linearities.
+If you can't reduce the MAF housing diameter, changing MAF sensors to a HPX slot sensor can be a good option, too.
+If all else fails, then I would change KFKHFM as a last resort.

+* Also note that FKKVS exists to fix fuel system non-linearities which can also result in unexpected MLHFM calibrations.
+However, there is no reason not to run very linear injectors like EV14's and not bother with FKKVS at all.

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2019/08/mlhfm_lumpy.png "KFKHFM Close Loop Samples")